Jisan-mia/dom-projects/README.md

 ### Animation on Scroll

 - I use the scroll event in this project.
 Basically when you scroll down new content will show up with animation.

+### Search Field Reveal

+- A simple implementation of classList toggle method.
+Also, css transition and transform property were utilized for animation.